 The Customer Retention Rate answers the question: how many of your customers are you retaining over time?

-Peel looks at the percentage of customers retained after # of months.
+Peel looks at the percentage of customers retained after the number of months.
 As you look to the right horizontally, you’ll see the retention rate across each month.
 It is a number that changes as each month goes by because you are still retaining or churning people as time goes on.
 The percentages go down only when customers stop purchasing in the future.

 Note: The higher retention, the stronger the business because it means that more people are coming back and purchasing more.
 Repeat customers are a sign of high customer satisfaction, which is something you should always strive for with your ecommerce business.

 Check out Peel’s demo to see the Retention Rate metric in action.

-In the example below 1.87% of your customers from the May 2020 cohort come back and purchased again within the first month.
+In the example below, 1.87% of your customers from the May 2020 cohort come back and purchased again within the first month.
 You can toggle to see what the repurchase rate is for 3+, 4+, 5+ repurchases.

-There is something that you are doing that is enticing 148 people front the May 2020 cohort to come and purchase again in the month of May, and then a month later in June - 3054 people have come back since their original purchase and purchased again - 38.64%.
+There is something that you are doing that is enticing 148 people from the May 2020 cohort to come and purchase again in the month of May, and then a month later in June - 3054 people have come back since their original purchase and purchased again - 38.64%.

 Are you sending follow up emails/sms to encourage a repurchase?